 MRBs are contracts or contract features that provide protection to the policyholder from capital markets risks by transferring such risks to the Company.
 MRBs are required to be separated from the deferred annuity host contract and measured at fair value.
-The Company establishes MRB assets and liabilities for guaranteed minimum benefits on variable annuity contracts including guaranteed minimum death benefits ("GMDB"), guaranteed minimum accumulation benefits ("GMAB") and guaranteed minimum withdrawal benefits ("GMWB").
+The Company establishes MRB assets and liabilities for guaranteed minimum benefits on variable annuity contracts including guaranteed minimum death benefits ("GMDB"), guaranteed minimum income benefits ("GMIB"), guaranteed minimum accumulation benefits ("GMAB") and guaranteed minimum withdrawal benefits ("GMWB").
 MRB assets are also established for reinsured benefits related to these guarantees.
-Certain index-linked annuity products may also have guaranteed minimum benefits classified as MRBs.
+Certain indexlinked annuity products may also have guaranteed minimum benefits classified as MRBs.